bimingzhou/bimingzhou.github.io/index.md

 ## About Me

-My name is **Biming Zhou (周铋洺)**.
+My name is Biming Zhou (周铋洺).
 I’m a fourth-year PhD student at Fudan University, supervised by
 **[Yunlei Zhao](https://cs.fudan.edu.cn/3f/ba/c25909a278458/page.htm)**.
-I am also fortunate to work closely and be advised by **Haodong Jiang** since 2023.
+I am also fortunate to work closely and be advised by Haodong Jiang since 2023.
-My research focuses on **post-quantum cryptography**.
+My research focuses on post-quantum cryptography.

 ## Publications
 \* indicates equal contribution.